 Company Incorporation in the Netherlands - Dutch Tax Breaks, Accountants, VAT & Visas

 The Netherlands has long been a favorite home for foreign investors.
 It has a stable and successful economy and a trade and investment policy that is one of the most open in the world.
 Holland has welcomed foreign investment for many years.
 That’s why thousands of international companies have opened up in the Netherlands.
+(See our article about Why Holland Is A Smart Place For Your European Business).

 What about the Dutch tax breaks and tax regime?